 “Nothing ever goes away until it has taught us what we need to know.”
 Pema Chodron

 Welcome to Wayfarers Counseling.
 Counseling is a journey of self discovery, uniquely supported by a caring, trained professional with whom anything can be shared in confidence.
-Often people come into therapy because they are immensely overwhelmed by life circumstances and feel a need to get the perspective or advice of an “outside party”.
-People may arrive at the therapist’s office confused and overwhelmed; anxious or depressed; numb and disconnected; angry all of the time; hypervigilant and unable to relax; feeling like they have lost everything that matters to them due to a behavior they can’t seem to control; or that they have been running from their past for too long and they know they can no longer avoid the secrets that haunt them.
+People may come into therapy because they feel confused and overwhelmed; anxious or depressed; numb and disconnected; angry all of the time; hypervigilant and unable to relax; feeling like they have lost everything that matters to them; haunted by a behavior they can’t seem to control; or feeling like they have been running from their past for too long.

 While self discovery might seem a lofty goal when one is suffering deeply, I believe firmly that the opposite is true.
 Often people have to feel intense pain before they decide something has to change—and this is where the work of self-discovery begins.
 In fact advice is rarely required in the therapy office.
 As clients become more clear on who they are, they learn to tune into their own wisdom and to trust their own ability to make good choices.
 Discovering one’s capacity for healthy self-leadership (defined by Richard Schwartz, the founder of Internal Family Systems Therapy, as “leadership characterized by compassion, calmness, clarity, curiosity, confidence, courage, creativity, and connectedness,”) is one of the most important things that can happen through the course of a therapy process.